thisdot/open-source/.github/PULL_REQUEST_TEMPLATE.md

 ## Bug

 - [ ] Related issues linked using `fixes #number`
+- [ ] Affected package version numbers are updated in their respective `package.json` files accordingly (patch version)
 - [ ] The new feature, or the fix is tested with jest and if applicable with cypress
 - [ ] The code is properly formatted using the project's prettier and eslint settings
-- [ ] Make sure that everything is properly typed in the code.
+- [ ] Make sure everything is properly typed in the code.
 - [ ] Contribution guidelines are met

 ## Feature

 - [ ] Implements an existing feature request or change request.
 Make sure the feature request has been accepted for implementation before opening a PR.
+- - [ ] Affected package version numbers are updated in their respective `package.json` files accordingly (minor version, or major if breaking change)
 - [ ] Related issues linked using `fixes #number`
 - [ ] The new feature, or the fix is tested with jest and if applicable with cypress
 - [ ] The code is properly formatted using the project's prettier and eslint settings